 The family may terminate the lease at any time after the first year of occupancy.
 The family must give advance written notice to the owner in accordance with the lease and provide a copy of such notice to KCDC.
-If the family wishes to move with continued tenant based assistance, the family must contact KCDC to request the rental assistance prior to providing notice to terminate the lease.
+If the family wishes to move with continued tenant based assistance, the family would have to reside in the PBV unit for 2 years to be eligible for continued assistance.

-If the family terminates the lease in accordance with these requirements, KCDC is required to offer the family the opportunity for continued tenant-based assistance, in the form of a voucher or other comparable tenant based rental assistance.
+If the family terminates the lease after two years in accordance with these requirements, KCDC is required to offer the family the opportunity for continued tenant-based assistance, in the form of a voucher or other comparable tenant based rental assistance.
 If a voucher or other comparable tenant based assistance is not immediately available upon termination of the family's lease in the PBV unit, KCDC must give the family priority to receive the next available opportunity for continued tenant based assistance.